fniksic/PSharp/CIS540Project/LeaderElection.md

 **Your task (10 points):**

-1. Study the code to familiarize yourself with the syntax and the structure of a P# program.
+1. Study the code of `SimpleRing` to familiarize yourself with the syntax and the structure of a P# program.

+2. Build the program and run it.
+Then test it with `PSharpTester`.
+The tester should report that there are no bugs in the program.

+3. Now study the code of `Ring`.
+Everything is the same as in `SimpleRing`, except for the file `Node.psharp`.

 2. The key part of the $O(n \log n)$ algorithm described above is missing.
 Specifically, look at the method `HandleMessage()` in the file `Node.psharp` and add the missing part.